xyzshantaram/cyblog/doc/README.md

 # Cyblog Docs

 ### Index
-1. [The spec](MANUAL.md) - Read the spec and familiarise yourself with Cyblog!
+1. [The manual](MANUAL.md) - Read the manual and familiarise yourself with Cyblog!
 2. [Templates](templates.md) - Read about templates.
 3. [Basics of Cyblog](#basics-of-cyblog) - A basic intro to Cyblog.